AmpliconSuite/AmpliconRepository/README.md

 # 311a560ec20a   genepattern/amplicon-repo:dev-test   "/bin/sh -c 'echo \"H…"   3 minutes ago   Up About a minute   0.0.0.0:8000->8000/tcp     amplicon-repo
 # deaa521621f1   mongo:4                              "docker-entrypoint.s…"    4 days ago      Up About a minute   0.0.0.0:27017->27017/tcp   ampliconrepository_mongodb_1
 ```

+To view the site locally, visit http://localhost:8000/ in your web browser.

 ### v.
 Stop webserver and mongodb